Safe Cross-Country Gear

 Lucinda Fredericks on the cross-country course at the 2009 Rolex Kentucky Three-Day Event with Headley Britannia.
 The pair won the event that year.

 When you go cross-country, your tack has to be safe.
 The following are equipment recommendations from Lucinda Fredericks, Australian Olympic medalist and 2009 Rolex Kentucky Three-Day Event winner.

 Reins - Always use reins that buckle at the bit.
-"My husband, Clayton, had a nasty accident years ago after both of his new billeted reins broke," she recalls.
+Fredericks recalls seeing a nasty accident that occurred after a pair of new, billeted (hook) reins broke.
 Also, make sure you're using reins that won't slip through your hands when your horse starts to sweat, or if rains.